brillout/wildcard-api/docs/blog/rest-rpc.md

 - REST level 5
 - GraphQL

-The term RPC-like is commonly used to denote a schemaless API.
+The term *RPC-like* is used to denote a schemaless API.